Squint Treatment in Kolkata

 Intermittent Exotropia

+Vision therapy can build the fusional vergence reserves that prevent the drift.
 An outward drift that is not constant - the eyes are straight much of the time but diverge under fatigue or visual stress.
-If the patient retains good fusion when straight, vision therapy can build the fusional vergence reserves that prevent the drift.
-Surgery for intermittent exotropia carries meaningful recurrence and overcorrection risk.
+If the patient retains good fusion when straight, surgery carries meaningful recurrence and overcorrection risk at 30-50% at 5 years.

 Partially Accommodative Esotropia

+Assess carefully - a combined approach is often best.
 Glasses reduce the angle but don't eliminate it.
 The residual angle may require surgery, but the size of the surgical correction and whether the residual deviation is stable are critical decisions.
-Vision therapy for the binocular function component alongside surgical consultation is often the best combined approach.
+Vision therapy for the binocular function component alongside surgical consultation is often appropriate.

 Constant Large-Angle Strabismus

-Large, constant deviation with no measurable fusion.
-Vision therapy alone is unlikely to achieve alignment.
+Surgery is typically the appropriate primary intervention.
+Large, constant deviation with no measurable fusion - vision therapy alone is unlikely to achieve alignment.
 Surgery is appropriate to create the alignment; vision therapy may be used post-operatively to build binocular function on the restored alignment.

 Paralytic / Restrictive Strabismus

+Surgery often required.
 Caused by cranial nerve palsy, thyroid eye disease, or orbital restriction.
 Surgery addresses the mechanical cause.
-Post-surgical vision therapy may be useful for residual diplopia if fusion potential exists.
+Post-surgical vision therapy may be useful for residual diplopia if fusion potential exists once alignment is corrected.

 Post-Surgical Residual Deviation

+Vision therapy addresses what surgery didn't fully complete.
 A patient who had squint surgery but has residual deviation or recurrence.
-Vision therapy can address the binocular vision component, reduce suppression, and build fusion on whatever alignment has been achieved surgically.
-Often the missing step after surgery.
+Vision therapy can reduce suppression and build fusion on the alignment achieved surgically.
+This is often the missing step after squint surgery in Kolkata.

 What a Squint Assessment Includes for Kolkata Patients